labroo2/CPSC499_Project_JN_ML/README.md

 # deStructure
 This repository carries functions to facilitate working with the program STRUCTURE.
-Scripts which process STRUCTURE output have only been optimized for the ADMIXTURE model and the following settings:
+Scripts which process STRUCTURE output have only been optimized for the ADMIXTURE model with the flags below, i.e. no use of the
+POPINFO flag or MAPDISTANCES, etc.

-This package has 6 functions
+This package has 6 functions:

-- deStruct - parses structure output storing information into a S3 class object with relevant information
+- deStruct - Parses structure output files and stores information in a S3 class object

-- avarage_runs - This function averages across replications of STRUCTURE for a given value of K. Note that in this implementation, the user must ensure that the clusters are in a consistent order for the input.
+- avarage_runs - Averages across replications of STRUCTURE for a given value of K. Note that in this implementation, the user must ensure that the clusters are in a consistent order for the input.

 - structure_plot - Visualize individual allele ancestries, to delineate the likely level of population subdivision